 The Charter provides that it may be amended by Quantum-Si in the manners provided therein or prescribed by statute.
-The Charter provides that the affirmative vote of the holders of a majority of the voting power of the thenoutstanding shares of capital stock entitled to vote generally in the election of directors, voting together as a single class, will be required to amend or repeal any provision of the Charter, or adopt any provision of the Charter inconsistent therewith.
+The Charter provides that the affirmative vote of the holders of a majority of the voting power of the then-outstanding shares of capital stock entitled to vote generally in the election of directors, voting together as a single class, will be required to amend or repeal any provision of the Charter inconsistent therewith.